Key Highlights

 4. Where to Apply?

-The application form for the visa renewal process can be applied through your local residence authority, such as a Magistrate in Austria.
+The application form for the visa renewal process can be applied for through your local residence authority, such as a Magistrate in Austria.
 The documents and visa fees are submitted to them only, after which you can get the visa extension.

 5. Processing Time